MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 ### Lunar Module Parts overview

 The Lunar Module Parts parent object is the collection of the objects that the user interacts with.
-The Game object names with scene labeled names in paretheses, are provided in the list below:
+The Game object names with scene labeled names in parentheses, are provided in the list below:

 - Backpack (Energy Cell)
 - GasTank (Fuel Tank)